MaxSergueev/ResearchProject/README.md

 ## State of The Art

 Procedural terrain generation in real-time games has generally landed on a common architecture: a chunked infinite world where terrain is generated on demand as the player moves.
-Minecraft's world generation system is a great example of this.
-Terrain is produced in 16x16x384 column chunks, generated asynchronously and loaded into the scene through a queue that is drained a bounded number of chunks per tick - a direct inspiration for my `TerrainChunkManager`.
-Its older biome system assigned distinct height and feature parameters to regions of the world, blending smoothly at the borders, which motivated the two-biome smoothstep approach used in this project.
+Minecraft's world generation system is a widely known example of this.
+Terrain is produced in 16x16x384 column chunks, generated asynchronously and loaded into the scene through a queue that is drained a bounded number of chunks per tick, which directly inspired my `TerrainChunkManager`.
+Minecraft's older biome system assigned distinct height and feature parameters to regions of the world that would blend smoothly at the borders, which motivated the two-biome smoothstep approach used in this project.

 The standard noise for procedural terrain is Perlin Noise, which assigns gradient vectors to grid points and interpolates between them.
 Unlike Perlin noise, value noise uses simpler scalar values, making it faster to compute the exact derivatives simply by taking the differential of the polynomial used for interpolation.
 Ken Perlin's improved noise formulation established a quintic polynomial $6x^5 - 15x^4 + 10x^3$ whose continuous second derivative enables unbroken slope vectors when differentiated
 (see *Figure 1*).
-Inigo Quilez formalized this observation in his article More Noise, showing that the exact dx and dy can be extracted without additional sampling of neighboring points.
+Inigo Quilez formalized this observation in his article More Noise, showing that the exact dx and dy can be extracted without additional sampling of neighboring points by deriving the polynomial used to interpolate between the grid points.
-This article was the main inspiration for this project, I wanted to apply what I learned from it to an Unreal 5 project.
+This article was the main inspiration for this project, initially encountered through Josh's Channel's video on procedural mountain techniques.
+I wanted to apply what I learned from it to an Unreal Engine 5 project.

 <img width="690" height="433" alt="noise-discontinuity2" src="https://github.com/user-attachments/assets/e3d917aa-c2a0-4fc4-b6ea-fa0a1ecc824e" />